project-codeflare/rayvens/README.md

 ## Stream and StreamActor

 Under the hood, streams are implemented as Ray actors.
-Concretely, the `rayvens.Stream` class is a stateless, serializable, wrapper around the `rayvens.StreamActor` actor class.
+Concretely, the `Stream` class is a stateless, serializable, wrapper around the `StreamActor` actor class.
 All rules applicable to Ray actors (lifecycle, serialization, queuing, ordering) are applicable to streams.
 In particular, the stream actor will be reclaimed when the original stream handle goes out of scope.

 The configuration of the stream actor can be tuned using `actor_options`:
 ```python